Alessandro-Cavaliere/FVAB_EmotionGait/README.md

 Once this is done, the `.h5` file of the model just trained by the configuration in the file described above will be displayed.

-Instead, to test the newly trained model, upload videos or people walking inside the root directory (as for training) with name :" videosTest "
+Instead, to test the newly trained model, Unlike the training file, for which we needed two files, to test , we will also need a pre-trained model to run our test code on.

 Run the command to install the dependencies if you haven't already:
 ```